 Crystal meth is an extremely addictive and damaging substance that has swept the country.
 It wreaks havoc on your body, seriously affecting your appearance, lifestyle, and brain functioning.
-Despite knowing this, many people pick up meth and never stop using it.
-Others make the right choice to get the help they need for lasting recovery.
+Despite knowing this, many people pick up meth, and before they know it, they become dependent on it, and can’t stop using it.
+If you or a loved one is struggling with a drug addiction, help and recovery is out there.

 About Crystal Meth

 Meth, more formally known as methamphetamine, is a stimulant that was originally developed for prescription use.
 But now it is rarely used by prescription, more often for a recreational high.
 “Crystal meth” is available in the form of a semi-transparent white or blue rock.

 Users heat a meth rock for smoking in a glass pipe or crush it for injection or snorting.
 Using meth just once can draw you back into using the drug a second time.
 Addiction sets in quickly with this drug – more quickly than with others.

 There are both short and long-term health consequences of using meth.
 In the short-term, relationships, jobs, and finances are usually destroyed.
 Most users of crystal meth eventually turn to crime to financially support their addiction.

 Meth gives its users a quick and long-lasting high.
 The drug travels rapidly through the bloodstream to the brain, where it provides an almost immediate euphoria and burst of energy.
 People using meth feeling very alert for up to 12 hours.

 Many people use meth for the alertness and feelings of capability it provides.
 They seek out the drug because they want to reach goals faster and think meth makes them work harder and smarter.
 Sadly, that is not actually what happens when using meth.
 Instead, it causes serious damage to the user’s life.